TheAntiChris666/TheAntiChris666/README.md

 - 🌱 I’m currently learning Svelte.
 - 💞️ I’m looking to collaborate on financial analysis projects.
 - 📫 How to reach me ...
-- 😄 Pronouns: He/him?
-But, really, anything used politely
+- 😄 Pronouns: He/him/though fine with anything, really
 - ⚡ Fun fact: Worked with vector/NoSQL databases before they were known as such.

 <!---